 Have you ever woken up one day only to walk in front of a mirror and notice a new, small, flesh-colored bump somewhere on your face or body?
 Chances are it could be subclinical acne (also known as comedonal acne).
-This type of breakout can appear anywhere on your body and are the technical first stage of any zit.
-While some subclinical acne stops in this first stage (never fully growing into a blackhead or whitehead), others evolve into such.
-As a result, when these bumps first show up, it can be difficult to decipher if it’s the early stage of a soon-to-be whitehead, or if it’s something else altogether.
+This type of breakout can appear anywhere on your body.
+It can be difficult to decipher if it’s the early stage of a soon-to-be whitehead, or if it’s something else altogether.
 For this reason, we chatted with a few dermatologists to discuss everything there is to know about subclinical acne.
 After all, something so common should be well understood.

 What Is Subclinical Acne?

 Comedonal acne refers to comedones—perhaps you’ve heard of them.
 That’s because, as board-certified dermatologist Dr. Claire Chang points out, in dermatology, doctors more often label these skin-colored bumps—which are a form of non-inflammatory acne—as comedones, not subclinical acne.

 Due to the misnomer, folks often think that subclinical acne actually refers to deeper, cystic bumps that lie under the skin.
 In reality, it’s just another term for comedones.
 Now that that’s cleared up, let’s chat about what causes subclinical acne in the first place.

 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows:

 - Poor Hygiene: Allowing sweat and bacteria from your workout or the day to settle into your pores can lead to clogs and potential breakouts: “Failing to take a shower and wash your face after a workout or washing your face before going to bed can lead to subclinical acne,” Green explains.